Chocolate Cayenne Souffles

 - In another bowl, with clean beaters, beat egg white on medium speed until soft peaks form.
 Gradually beat in remaining sugar on high until stiff peaks form.

 - With a spatula, stir a fourth of the egg white into chocolate mixture until no white streaks remain.
 Fold in remaining egg white until combined.
 Transfer to prepared ramekins.

 - Bake at 400° for 12-15 minutes or until the tops are puffed and centers appear set.
 Serve immediately.
-Yield: 2 servings.
+If desired, dust with confectioners' sugar.

 Nutrition Facts1 serving: 384 calories, 19g fat (10g saturated fat), 125mg cholesterol, 179mg sodium, 50g carbohydrate (42g sugars, 2g fiber), 8g protein.